11 top tips for combining homeschooling with working from home

 How you handle this will depend on your child’s age.
 A KS2 child can reasonably be asked to occupy themselves for half an hour, even if they’re playing with LEGO, on the trampoline or online gaming rather than working.

-Younger children, however, may not understand your need to not be disturbed, but you can try to minimise interruptions by putting on a movie or handing over your tablet with some age-appropriate games that they won’t need constant help with.
+Younger children, however, may not understand your need to not be disturbed, but you can try to minimise interruptions by putting on a movie or handing over your tablet with some age-appropriate games that they won’t need constant help with: they don't have to be learning every second of every day.

 Get your tech in order, too – it’s reasonable to ask your employer to provide the equipment you need to work at home, such as a headset for phone calls.

-Be realistic, though: chances are the other person at the end of the phone will also have kids around, and be sympathetic to distractions.
+Be realistic, though: chances are that during lockdown, the person at the other end of the phone will also have got used to having their kids around, and so be sympathetic to distractions.
 (If you haven't seen this classic BBC News clip, treat yourself to a first (or repeat!) viewing.)

-‘My children all have headphones so they can listen to music while they work or listen to books on Audible (which is offering free children's audiobooks during school closures) while I’m on the phone.’ – Kirsty
+‘My children all have headphones so they can listen to music while they work or listen to books on Audible or borrowed from the library [many have apps for this] while I’m on the phone.’ – Kirsty

 ‘A headset for your computer that you can mute when on conference calls, so the other people can’t hear your background noise, is a godsend.
 And save the best TV programmes for when you have phone calls you need to get on with.’ – Laura